 Encourage them to pursue a hobby like writing, reading, cooking, or painting when you take their digital screen time away.

-These activities will give them a much-needed sense of reality which is critical during the development years of childhood and adolescents. especially in their growing years.
-Taking the steps to address their addiction now will help them grow into an adult that is equipped to manage their device usage on their own.
+These activities will give gamers a much-needed sense of reality which is critical during the development years of childhood, adolescence and young adulthood.
+Taking the steps to address potential addiction now, will help them grow into an adult that is equipped to manage their device usage on their own.

 When to seek professional help

-The best way to prevent internet gaming disorder in children and adults alike is to limit their internet usage from the beginning.
-If poor habits have already formed this will not happen overnight nor will it happen easily.
-It may take a few weeks to a couple of months to ensure that your child overcomes addiction.
+We are inundated with tablets, smartphones, and laptops with near constant internet access and full of exciting online games.
+The best way to prevent internet gaming disorder in children and adults alike is to limit internet usage from the beginning.
+If poor habits have already formed, developing new, healthier ones will not happen overnight nor will it happen easily.
+It may take a few weeks to a few months to ensure that you or your child/teen overcomes gaming addiction.

-If you feel overwhelmed or frustrated about how to help your child overcome internet gaming disorder, schedule an appointment with Mind Body Seven.
+If you feel overwhelmed or frustrated about how to help yourself or your child overcome internet gaming disorder and you would like some help please consider seeing a specialist, if you would like to see someone at our practice please feel free to schedule an appointment with one of the clinicians Mind Body Seven.
 Our team of licensed professionals specializes in work with children, teens and young adults in and around Brooklyn, New York to provide sensitive, confidential and effective help.
+Cynthia Solis on our team has a special interest in gaming and is a gamer herself, so she may offer special insights.
+Cynthia also offers virtual reality therapy for a variety of conditions.